corenova/yang-forge/README.md

 ### Using the `run` command

-The real power of `YangForge` is actualized when **yangforged** modules are run using via one or more **dynamic interface generators**.
+The real power of `YangForge` is actualized when **yangforged** modules are run using one or more **dynamic interface generators**.

 ```bash